aws-samples/amazon-kinesis-video-streams-demos/canary/webrtc-c/docs/alarm-sop.md

 - **Viewer recycles every ~40 min by design.** Brief per-segment reconnect gaps are expected (fresh credentials + fresh browser each segment); do not alarm on a single segment blip — require the breach to persist across a full recycle interval.
+- **Caveat on the viewer metrics: absence of a breach is not evidence of health.** On the 2026-09-03 soak `ViewerStorageAvailability` never breached because it was never *emitted* — verify.py could not finish inside the 600s timeout on a 40 min segment, so 18 of 19 segments were killed mid-SSIM and the whole 16.6h run produced no egress verdict at all.
+A missing-datapoint alarm is therefore mandatory on the viewer side too, not just on ingest. `--max-samples` bounds the verification so this is fixed going forward, but the general lesson holds: for every soak alarm, ask what a *crash* looks like on that graph, not just what a failure looks like.
+- **Two structural gaps are expected and must not be alarmed into a page.** The master reconnects roughly hourly and each reconnect costs ~40s of ingest (17 of them = 1.17% of the run), and video stays unavailable for ~30s after the viewer reconnects (10/10 correlation, +9s to +31s).
+Any alarm with a period under ~5 min will see both.
+This is why the ingest alarms are SUM-over-5-min rather than per-datapoint.
+- **A restart resets nothing.** The self-recovery watchdog aborts and relaunches the Jenkins job, so metrics resume under a new build number but the same channel/`RUNNER_LABEL` dimension.
+Alarms therefore span restarts, which is intended: three restarts in an hour should still page even though each individual post-restart window looks healthy.
+That is what `SoakRestartTrigger` (count) and `SoakRestartBudgetExhausted` are for.

 Set these up the same way as the existing alarms (see Sections 1–3 for response).
 When one fires, the investigation in Section 4 still applies; the only difference is there is no "re-trigger the